Wine coolers are becoming the “it” appliance to have, especially among those who live in small spaces.

-Wine coolers have the upper hand because the cooling conditions are perfect for any kind of wine.
+Wine coolers have the upper hand, especially dual temperature wine coolers, because the cooling conditions are perfect for any kind of wine.
 The temperature, humidity control, stability, exclusiveness, etc. are what put it above both the refrigerator and a wine cellar.

 Less Expensive than Cellars and Refrigerators